harinis1234/memory_card_game/README.md

 5. If you want to stop the game in the middle, just click Stop game button.
 6. You will start the game whenever you are ready by clicking the new game button.

+   ##Technologies used

+   1.HTML: To create the structure of the game.
+   2.CSS: For styling the game layout, cards, and animations.
+   3.JavaScript: Game logic (shuffling, matching, and event handling) and timer implementation

 ## Screenshots